ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 For each operation, it is defined whether that operation is required or optional to support for the Group Manager and an Administrator.
 If the Group Manager supports an operation, then the Group Manager must be able to correctly handle authorized and valid requests sent by the Administrator to carry out that operation.
 If the Group Manager receives an authorized and valid request to perform an operation that it does not support, then the Group Manager MUST respond with a 5.01 (Not Implemented) response.

-When checking the scope claim of a stored access token to verify that any of the requests defined in the following is authorized, the Group Manager only considers scope entries expressing permissions for administrative operations, namely "admin scope entries" as defined in {{scope-format}}.
+When checking the scope claim of a stored Access Token to verify that any of the requests defined in the following is authorized, the Group Manager only considers scope entries expressing permissions for administrative operations, namely "admin scope entries" as defined in {{scope-format}}.
 Instead, the alternative "user scope entries" defined in {{I-D.ietf-ace-key-groupcomm-oscore}} are not considered.
 That is, when handling any of the requests for administrative operations defined in the following, the Group Manager ignores possible "user scope entries" specified in the scope of a stored access token.

-When custom CBOR is used, the Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in {{Section 11.2 of I-D.ietf-ace-key-groupcomm}}.
+The Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in {{Section 11.2 of I-D.ietf-ace-key-groupcomm}}.
 Furthermore, the entry labels defined in {{groupcomm-parameters}} of this document MUST be used, when specifying the corresponding configuration and status parameters.

-When CoRAL is used, the Content-Format in messages containing a payload is set to application/coral+cbor, defined in {{Section 7.2 of I-D.ietf-core-coral}}.
-In addition, the following applies.

-* The parameters 'sign_params', 'ecdh_params', 'app_groups' and 'group_policies' are referred to as "structured parameters".

-* If a message payload specifies a link element corresponding to a structured parameter, then the payload MUST NOT include any link element corresponding to an inner information element of that structured parameter.

-* If a message payload specifies a link element corresponding to a structured parameter, then that link element MUST have the link target with value "false" (0xf4) for indicating the structured parameter with no elements.

 ## Retrieve the Full List of Group Configurations ## {#collection-resource-get}